 Far too often, our attempts to make things easier for others are ruined by the way we frame our attempts.
 Your attempts to change a process at work, circumstance at home, or schedule with your friend are likely stemmed from a desire to make things easier, and free up resources for other, more important things.

 Framing those changes by saying: “People found the previous workflow difficult to follow,” for instance, would insinuate that changes were made to alleviate the pain of the weakest links on your team or in your home.
-You’d prime those who agree with the changes you make as inherently agreeing to be labelled as having found the previous workflow difficult to follow.
+You’d prime those who agree with the changes you make as inherently agreeing to be labeled as having found the previous workflow difficult to follow.

 Saying, “Mike couldn’t make it to lunch at 12:00 PM, so we rescheduled,” places unnecessary pressure and attention on Mike.
 It places responsibility on his shoulders in the off chance that the new scheduled time doesn’t work for someone else, or if the newly scheduled time is too busy for enjoyment at the restaurant.